kunukn/react-slide-toggle/README.md

 - render - render callback
 - children - render callback
 - offsetHeight - use offsetHeight HTML element calculation
-- expandingEvent - update value to `Date.now()` to invoke a controlled expand
+- expandEvent - update value to `Date.now()` to invoke a controlled expand
-- collapsingEvent - update value to `Date.now()` to invoke a controlled collapse
+- collapseEvent - update value to `Date.now()` to invoke a controlled collapse
 - toggleEvent - update value to `Date.now()` to invoke a controlled toggle

 ## cdn